 - very large quantities.

 Wondering if it’s dangerous to take too much vitamin B12?

 Because it’s a water-soluble vitamin, any excess that isn’t used should be flushed from the body and not pose too much risk (not the case with fat-soluble vitamins like vitamin A).
 The Institute of Medicine reports that “no adverse effects have been associated with excess vitamin B12 intake from food and supplements in healthy individuals.”

 However, if you’re not deficient in vitamin B12 to begin with or you don’t address the underlying reasons you might be deficient, i.e. improve your overall lifestyle and diet choices, injections likely won’t do much to improve overall quality of life.

 The medical staff at Venture Weight Loss will gladly discuss any questions you may have regarding the use of B-12, Lipotropic-B-12, and Super B-12 Lipotropic as a dietary supplement with you.
 We have made high-quality injections available for our clients.
 On special requests, we can also order different amino acid blends for you and have them shipped directly to your home.
-Last but not the least, Venture is proud to announce a Super-B12 preparation in form of a daily Sublingual (under the tongue) Spray that lasts you for a month.
+Last but not the least, Venture is proud to offer a Super-B12 preparation in the form of a daily Sublingual (under the tongue) Spray that lasts you for a month.
 Many patients use the spray as a supplement with one -a-day spray along with once a week shot.
 The spray is a great solution for those who fear the injections or those who do not want the inconvenience of either the weekly self-injections at home or having to come to the clinic every week for them.